 - Students must be currently enrolled at MassArt to be eligible to apply

-- Grants may be awarded to students and student groups whose proposals are in line with the mission of the Office of Equity, Diversity and Inclusion and supports MassArt’s Plan for a More Diverse, Inclusive, and Socially Just University
+- Grants may be awarded to students and student groups whose proposals are in line with the mission of the Office of Justice, Equity, and Transformation and supports MassArt’s Plan for a More Diverse, Inclusive, and Socially Just University

 - EDI Leadership Grant proposals should fit one or more of the following core themes:

 - Access & Equity: Programs and initiatives that support attracting, retaining, and engaging a diverse community of students.

 - Community Engagement: Programs and initiatives that establish new and deeper connections within MassArt and/or between MassArt and off-site constituencies (e.g., ProArts Consortium, Colleges of the Fenway, MassArt alumni, prospective students, neighboring communities, etc.) especially with those that MassArt has not connected with in the past.